-- 187. The NJCFA further defines "merchandise" to include "services or anything offered, directly or indirectly to the public for sale."
+- 158. The NJCFA further defines "merchandise" to include "services or anything offered, directly or indirectly to the public for sale."
 N.J.
 Stat.
 Ann.
-56:8-1(c). - 188.
-As described above, while engaging in trade or commerce within the State of New Jersey during the time period relevant hereto, Defendants:

-- a.
-Furtively created a new account, the similarly named "360 Performance Savings" account, which featured a higher APY than the 360 Savings account, while failing to pay 360 Savings depositors the same APY as paid on the 360 Performance Savings account; - b.
-Concealed that the 360 Performance Savings account was not Capital One's only online savings account, and that the 360 Savings account continued to exist with a much lower interest rate, which information is material to customers; and - c.
-Failed to correct representations that the 360 Savings online savings account was Capital One's "high interest" savings account, even though it paid a rate of interest that is not "high interest" relative to other online savings account products or Capital One's own online savings account product line, including the 360 Performance Savings account (i.e., 0.30% is not "high interest," when Capital One gives 4.35% on its "high yield" 360 Performance Savings account). - 189.
-Plaintiffs Zawacki and Port and the New Jersey Subclass have been and continue to be injured as a direct and proximate result of Capital One's violations of the NJCFA. - 190.
-Plaintiffs Zawacki and Port and the New Jersey Subclass are entitled to pursue a claim against Capital One pursuant to N.J.S.A. §§56:8-2.11, 56:8-2.12 and/or 56:8-19 for damages, treble damages, equitable relief, and attorney's fees and costs to remedy Capital One's violations of the NJCFA.
+56:8-1(c). - 159.
+As described above, while engaging in trade or commerce within the State of New Jersey during the time period relevant hereto, Defendants: - a.
+Unfairly and deceptively created a new account, the similarly named "360 Performance Savings" account, which featured a higher APY than the 360 Savings account, while failing to pay 360 Savings depositors the same APY as paid on the 360 Performance Savings account; - b.
+Failed to inform customers that the 360 Performance Savings account was not Capital One's only online savings account, and that the 360 Savings account continued to exist with a much lower interest rate, which information is material to customers; - Failed to disclose to its existing 360 Savings accountholders that a new, materially identical online savings account product was available, namely the 360 Performance Savings account; and - d.
+Failed to correct representations that the 360 Savings online savings account was

+Capital One's "high interest" savings account, even though it paid a rate of interest that is not "high interest" relative to other online savings account products or Capital One's own online savings account product line, including the 360 Performance Savings account (i.e., 0.30% is not "high interest," when Capital One gives 4.35% on its "high yield" 360 Performance Savings account).

+- 160. Plaintiff Zawacki and the New Jersey Subclass have been and continue to be injured as a direct and proximate result of Capital One's violations of the NJCFA. - 161.
+Plaintiff Zawacki and the New Jersey Subclass are entitled to pursue a claim against Capital One pursuant to N.J.S.A. §§56:8-2.11, 56:8-2.12 and/or 56:8-19 for damages, treble damages, equitable relief, and attorney's fees and costs to remedy Capital One's violations of the NJCFA.